Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Funfact

-The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).
+- The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

+- LUA script used to read sprite palettes during gameplay has lots of "false positive" with palette 0x70 on bosses (the palette of massive blood jets).
+I suspect these to be remnants of a much bloody version into the code, maybe possible to restore.

 ## Final words